Lt. Col. Robert Edward Berry

 Bob earned many awards during his army career.
 Included are: World War II Victory medal, Distinguished Unit Citation, European Theater Campaign Ribbon with Bronze Arrowhead, Asiatic-Pacific Theater Campaign ribbon, French Croix De Guerre with Palm, and the Bronze Star Medal.

-Services will be held at Arlington National Cemetery.
-Date to be determined.
+Services will be held at Arlington National Cemetery on June 4, 2020 at 1:oo pm, however will be private due to the COVID-19 Virus.
+The services can be watch live on the internet at https://my.anc.media/3cT5A13 .
 In lieu of flowers, donations to a veterans charity of your choice, such as the Disabled American Veterans is encouraged.